 §1 - List Disks

-Insert your SD card and from the command line use diskUtil to lists all your drives.
+Insert your SD card and use the diskutil command to list all your drives.

 You are going to want to stay away from disk0 and disk1.
 You don’t want to kill your hard drive.
 Also, watch out for other attached storage.
 I can see my 32g mounted as /dev/disk3.